Fire Ambulance Police: 111

-The river is safe for swimming on most occasions.
+The river is not always safe for swimming as E. Coli levels can be high.
 Check depths before you swim as these can change dramatically after heavy rain.

 Small boats can navigate up the river for some kilometres.
 This can be a very pleasant outing.
 To make the river safe please keep the speed of any craft below 5 kph.

 Levin Container Rubbish collect Horowhenua District Council official bags every Monday free of charge.
 Collection is always on Monday even if it is a public holiday.
-Official bags are obtainable from Manakau Store, Otaki and Levin New World or Horowhenua District Council Offices in Levin.
+Official bags are available from Manakau Store, Otaki and Levin New World or Horowhenua District Council Offices in Levin.
 Rubbish bags should if possible be placed clear of ground out of reach of animals.
-Recyclable rubbish is collected free on Mondays in Horowhenua District Council supplied green bins.
+Recycling is collected free on Mondays in Horowhenua District Council supplied bins.
 One bin per property can be obtained from HDC.
 All rubbish must be at kerbside by 7.30am.

 Levin Container Rubbish and Clean Green Otaki hire wheelie bins which are collected on Mondays.